USEPA/SHC-Tools-Inventory/README.md

 ### Requirements

 This project requires a web-browser with javascript enabled.
-If the browser is Internet Explorer then it must be a version later than 9 to function completely.
+If the browser is Internet Explorer then it must be version 10 or greater to function completely.

 ### Installation